almet/markdown-doc/articles/dependency-injection.md

 Attribute methods:
 	Used to directly set public attributes `$service->attribute = $value`.
 	This type of method can contain only one argument.
+    It can appear weird to manage attributes like methods.
+It's important to understand the difference between methods and arguments.
+Arguments represents values whereas methods represents ways to set them.

 Callbacks:
 	Before, or after the creation of your service, you can call specific